• chevron-right

 The audience intelligence gap

-Standardised tools, such as off-the-shelf surveys, lead to predictable outcomes that miss the nuance of cultural engagement.
-They rarely capture how, why, or in what context people truly connect with work.
+Standardised tools, such as off-the-shelf surveys, miss the nuance of cultural engagement.
+They rarely capture how, why, or in what context people connect with culture.

 Introducing Sandbox™